yunkunrao/tendermint.com/content/blog/tendermint-socket-protocol.md

 The `Commit` message is used to compute a cryptographic commitment to the current application state, to be placed into the next block header.
 This has some handy properties.
 Inconsistencies in updating that state will now appear as blockchain forks which catches a whole class of programming errors.
 This also simplifies the development of secure lightweight clients, as Merkle-hash proofs can be verified by checking against the block hash, and the block hash is signed by a quorum of validators.

-There can be multiple TMSP socket connections to an application.
-Tendermint Core creates two TMSP connections to the application; one for the validation of transactions when broadcasting in the mempool, and another for the consensus engine to run block proposals.
+There can be multiple ABCI socket connections to an application.
+Tendermint Core creates two ABCI connections to the application; one for the validation of transactions when broadcasting in the mempool, and another for the consensus engine to run block proposals.

 It's probably evident that applications designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.